 Consequences

-A severity classification (either severity name or level) shall be assigned in accordance with Table 5-1 to each identified failure mode analysed according to the failure effect (consequence).
+A severity category shall be assigned in accordance with Table 5-1 to each identified failure mode analysed according to the failure effect (consequence).

+The severity categories are common to dependability and safety.
+The Table 5-1 is common to ECSS-Q-ST-30 and ECSS-Q-ST-40 (as Table 6-1), which address respectively the dependability and safety types of consequences.

-Table 5-1 Severity categories shall be assigned without consideration of existing compensating provisions to provide a qualitative measure of the worst potential consequences resulting from item failure.
+Severity categories shall be assigned without consideration of existing compensating provisions to provide a qualitative measure of the worst potential consequences resulting from item failure.

 For analyses lower than system level, the severity due to possible failure propagation shall be identified as level 1 for dependability.